 7 – Crosstour Both 1080P FHD Front and Rear Dual Lens Dash Cam

 Another dual dash cam option with high ratings on Amazon, this camera option from Crosstour provides imaging from the front and rear.
-What’s impressive about this dual-lens camera is they are both 1080P (full HD) with 170-degree angles for both cameras.
+What’s impressive about this dual-lens camera is they are both 1080P (full HD) with 170-degree angles for front and back.

-Also with GPS, track your movements as well as the longitude and latitude and route.
+Using GPS, you can track your movements as well as the longitude and latitude and route.

 With the F1.8 aperture and Novatek chip, which provides superior imaging that surpasses all other models on the market.
-Both front and rear cameras are equipped with such technology to provide crystal clear imaging even in low light conditions.
+Both front and rear cameras are equipped with such technology to provide crystal clear imaging.

 Although it supports a micro SD memory card, the loop recording will still replace older footage once the storage is full.
 To keep this front happening you can download and back up files to your computer before then.